Faithful-Resource-Pack/Docs/pages/mods/add-new-mod.md

 		/*
 		* ONLY ONE OF THEM: depends where the repository is located
-		* Inside Compliance Mods Organization -> orgRepo
+		* Inside Faithful Mods Organization -> orgRepo
 		* Everywhere else -> extRepo: https://github.com/{{ username }}/{{ repository }}
 		*/
 		"orgRepo": "examplemod"